Google Pixel Buds 2a

 Main Differences

-• Weight is 9.4 g on Google Pixel Buds 2a and 10.4 g on Sony WF-C710N.
+• The weight is 9.4 g on Google Pixel Buds 2a and 10.4 g on Sony WF-C710N.

 • Battery life is 10 hours on Google Pixel Buds 2a and 12 hours on Sony WF-C710N.

-• Battery life of charging case is 27 hours on Google Pixel Buds 2a and 21.5 hours on Sony WF-C710N.
+• Battery life of the charging case is 27 hours on Google Pixel Buds 2a and 21.5 hours on Sony WF-C710N.

-• Battery life with ANC is 7 hours on Google Pixel Buds 2a and 8.5 hours on Sony WF-C710N.
+• Battery life with ANC enabled is 7 hours on Google Pixel Buds 2a and 8.5 hours on Sony WF-C710N.

-• Bluetooth version is 5.4 on Google Pixel Buds 2a and 5.3 on Sony WF-C710N.
+• The Bluetooth version is 5.4 on Google Pixel Buds 2a and 5.3 on Sony WF-C710N.

 Specs Comparison